philipmjones/home-assistant.io/source/_integrations/google_travel_time.markdown

 Notes:

 - Origin and Destination can be the address or the GPS coordinates of the location (GPS coordinates have to be separated by a comma).
 You can also enter an entity ID that provides this information in its state, an entity ID with latitude and longitude attributes, or zone friendly name (case sensitive).
+- It is not possible to change the origin and destination later.
+However, you may use helpers here, to provide different values as needed.
+See also dynamic configuration, below.

 ## Manual Polling

 Using automatic polling can lead to calls that exceed your API limit, especially when you are tracking multiple travel times using the same API key.
+You can disable or enable automatic polling for each instance of this integration.
+Under the settings for the integration, select System options and then Enable polling for updates.

-To use more granular polling, disable automated polling in your config entry's System Options.
-To manually trigger a polling request, call the [`homeassistant.update_entity` service](/integrations/homeassistant/#service-homeassistantupdate_entity) as needed, either manually or via automations.
+If you have disabled automatic polling, you can trigger a polling request by calling the [`homeassistant.update_entity` service](/integrations/homeassistant/#service-homeassistantupdate_entity), either manually or via automations (see example below).

 ## Dynamic Configuration